Peptides Vietnam LogoPeptides Vietnam

 Sourcing in Vietnam

 SS-31 (Elamipretide, Bendavia) has no FDA approval and no DAV-registered pharmaceutical brand in Vietnam.
 It is not stocked at Long Châu, Pharmacity, FV Hospital, or Vinmec.
-Sourcing is research-grade only through cold-chain importers (4 to 6 million VND per 50mg vial).
-The synthesis complexity makes it one of the most expensive peptides in the longevity category.
+Sourcing is research-grade only, through cold-chain importers rather than retail pharmacies, and the complex synthesis behind it is what makes it costly to produce.
+Outside the trial setting no human dose has been established, so how much to use is a clinical decision rather than a purchasing one.
 See the supplier list and COA guide before purchasing.

 FAQ